Crowhaven Farm: Production

 The film was announced in August 1970.

+The film was banned by the apartheid censor board in South Africa although that country had no television service until 1975.

 Reception

 Critical

 The Los Angeles Times called it "spooky, diverting".

 Terror Trap gave the film 4 out of 4 stars, calling it "[an] Exceptional TV horror", and praised the film's performances, plot, and atmosphere.
 Maitland McDonagh from TV Guide gave the film 3/5 stars, commending the film's "creepy atmosphere and dark twist ending", while noting that the film had fewer shocks than its contemporaries.
 Craig Butler from Allmovie praised the film, calling it "One of the best of the made-for-TV "horror" films that proliferated in the early 1970s".

+Kieran Fisher at Film School Rejects wrote:If you’re a fan of supernatural Satanic paranoia, Crowhaven Farm will tickle your sweet spots.
+The film doesn’t try to be original by any means, but it’s an effective slice of TV terror that knows how to deliver the good stuff.

 Ratings

-The film was the fifth highest rating show on US television on the week it aired, following Swing Out, Sweet Land, Marcus Welby, M.D., a special of Oklahoma!, and Here's Lucy.
+The film was the fifth highest-rated show on US television on the week it aired, following Swing Out, Sweet Land, Marcus Welby, M.D., a special of Oklahoma!, and Here's Lucy.